shakilkanji/VoiceFX/README.md

 - a great example of the MVC principles
 - learned how to pass files from one view controller to the next
 - used Delegation to allow a view controller to take advantage of AVAudioRecorder methods
+- created sound effects using AVAudioEngine, an audio graph system new to iOS 8